alreichard/CoronaStats/README.md

 # Covid-19 Hospital Care #
-## “How does the number of staffed hospital beds a state has affect the death rate of Covid-19?”
+## Question: “How does the number of staffed hospital beds a state has affect the death rate of Covid-19?”